Boars in heraldry: Family coats of arms

 In Ireland, boars feature in many coats of arms of the noble families.
 Three boars are seen on coats of arms of Lockhart, Grimsby, and Oglethorpe.
 In addition, the Sullivan-Mor arms display a boar, and those of Sullivan-Ber have two.
 The O'Deorain (Doran) arms, an offshoot of the Sullivans, feature a boar, the Rogans' display a boar crossing a hilltop and Baroness Healy's patrilineal family use three boars' heads.
 The Purcells of Loughmoe's coat of arms features four black boars' heads.
 The McCanns display a boar as too do the Crowleys whose arms feature a blue boar surrounded by three red crosses.
 The Cassidy coat of arms features a white boar in base.
 The O’Hanlon displayed a boar as the Standard Bearer for Orior (in present-day Ulster).
-Some Irish Keating families have been granted arms comprising a boar going through a holly bush alludng to courage.
+Some Irish Keating families have been granted arms comprising a boar going through a holly bush alluding to courage.

 In Scotland, a boar's head is the crest of Clan MacTavish, Clan Campbell, and Clan Innes.
 It appears in both the coat of arms and crest of Clan Chisholm.
 Three boars' heads are depicted in the coats of arms of the related clans of Swinton, Gordon, Nesbitt and Urquhart, as well as those of the unrelated Lord Bannerman of Kildonan.

 In Northern Spain and Latin America, the coats of arms of noble families such as Garmendia, Urraga, Urrutia, Urieta and Urmeneta all depict a boar; boars, wolves and bears are common charges in Basque heraldry, especially from Guipuzcoa.